Pierre-louis242/Javascript-Challenge/README.md

 # Javascript-Challenge

-## Write a JavaScript function to get the greatest common divisor (gcd) of two integers.
+## Write a JavaScript function to get the Greatest Common Divisor (GCD) of two integers.

 #### Note :